How to Use Workflow Diagrams and Rendered Process Maps

 Workflow diagrams and Rendered Process Maps translate abstract UML, or Unified Modeling Language, symbols of squares and diamonds into graphical images to explain your business process visually.
 This article explains how to use workflow diagrams and rendered process maps.

-Work flow diagrams translate abstract UML, or Unified Modeling Language, symbols of squares and diamonds into graphical images, which are used to tell a more complete story than engineering notation communicates.
+Workflow diagrams translate abstract UML, or Unified Modeling Language, symbols of squares and diamonds into graphical images, which are used to tell a more complete story than engineering notation communicates.
 Engineers are used to thinking conceptually and using symbols, but the workers in the field may need something less abstract and more concrete.
 Task-level communications require more clarity and work much better when we get closer to reality.

 Credit Approval Process

-Work flow diagrams are great as a basis for developing MS-PowerPoint training materials for workers and can be used in combination with other process map types to provide process information from different perspectives.
+Workflow diagrams are great as a basis for developing MS-PowerPoint training materials for workers and can be used in combination with other process map types to provide process information from different perspectives.
 This same map could be drawn using swim lanes to communicate responsibilities more clearly.

-Work flow diagrams are more realistic than process flowcharts, but there might still be room for improvement.
+Workflow diagrams are more realistic than process flowcharts, but there might still be room for improvement.
 Is there a more realistic process map?
 Let’s look at a rendered process map.

 Rendered Process Map

 The “material order request & receiving” process depicts an inventory storage location or warehouse that is not physically at or near the point of sale.
 Activities are labeled “A” through “I” and are described at the top of the map.

+There are many different types of process maps used in business process mapping.
 Each type of process map serves a specific purpose and works really well in certain situations; some work better in certain situations than others.
 Which one(s) might work well in your company’s — or your department’s — situation?
 Can you see these types of tools making your work life easier, and helping your company run more efficiently and effectively?
 Please share your thoughts and opinions with us.